emilpriver/go-hugo-portfolio/content/blog/ocaml/why-i-like-ocaml.md

   | Error _ -> print_endline "no name"
 ```

 This allows me to reduce the amount of code I write while maintaining the same functionality.
-Operator bindings are not something new; for instance, Rust also has them when you append `?

 ## It's functional on easy mode